hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/providers.html.md

 layout: "docs"
 page_title: "Providers and Resources"
 sidebar_current: "cdktf"
 description: "Providers allow Terraform to communicate with external APIs.
-Learn to define providers in a CDK for Terraform application."
+Learn to define providers and resources in a CDK for Terraform application."
 ---

 # Providers and Resources